DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 **Psychological Beneficiaries**: Individuals who gain status from others' dependency—experts who hoard knowledge, leaders who maintain power through others' confusion, influencers who profit from others' insecurity.

-But the investigators realized something crucial: most of these beneficiaries were also victims of the same system.
+But I realized something crucial: most of these beneficiaries were also victims of the same system.
 They were playing roles in a game whose rules they didn't fully understand.

 #### The Deeper Question